alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### {ref}`policy_tier_3`: Download a package on the allow list and one not on the allow list

-- Login as the research user into an SRD via remote desktop web client
+- Connect to a Tier 3 workspace as the research user via remote desktop web client.
-- Attempt to install a package on the allowed list that is not included out-of-the-box (for example, try `pip install aero-calc`)
+- Attempt to install a package on the allowed list that is not included out-of-the-box (for example, try `python -m venv ./venv && source ./venv/bin/activate && pip install aero-calc`).

 ````{attention}
 {{camera}} <b>Verify that:</b>